rubenhaal/order-service/readme.md

 ## Order-service

 `order-service` is a backend microservice for a fictional e-commerce platform.
+Its responsibility is to manage the lifecycle of confirmed customer orders after
-Its responsibility is to manage standard customer orders for an online shop: receiving new orders, exposing their status, and acting as the main entry point for order-related operations.
+checkout: storing newly confirmed orders, exposing their status, and acting as a stable backend API for other services and backoffice tools.

 ## Business context and responsibilities